 Contractor shall include in all of its contracts with Participating Providers the requirement for all Covered Services to be provided by duly licensed, certified or accredited Participating Providers consistent with the scope of their license, certification or accreditation and in accordance with applicable laws, rules, regulations, the standards of medical practice in the community and the terms set forth in agreements entered into by and between Contractor and Participating Providers (“Provider Agreement”).

-Contractor shall include in each Provider Agreement a requirement that Participating Providers comply with other applicable laws, rules and regulations.
+Contractor shall include in each Provider Agreement a requirement that Participating Providers comply with all other applicable laws, rules and regulations.

 Contractor shall use commercially reasonable efforts to require the provisions of subsection (d) to be included in each: (i) Provider Agreement entered into by and between Contractor and a Participating Provider, and (ii) any subcontracting arrangement entered into by a Participating Provider.
-To the extent that such terms are not included in the Contractor’s current agreements, Contractor shall take commercially reasonable efforts to assure that such provisions are included in the contract by July 1, 2014.

 Provision of Covered Services.
-Contractor shall undertake commercially reasonable efforts to require each Participating Provider to assure that each Participating Provider Agreement and each subcontracting arrangement entered into by each Participating Provider complies with the applicable terms and conditions set forth in this Agreement, as mutually agreed upon by the Exchange and Contractor, and which may include the following:
+Contractor shall undertake commercially reasonable efforts to ensure that each Participating Provider Agreement and each subcontracting arrangement entered into by each Participating Provider complies with the applicable terms and conditions set forth in this Agreement, as mutually agreed upon by the Exchange and Contractor, and which may include the following:

-Coordination with the Exchange and other programs and stakeholders (Section 1.6);
+Coordination with the Exchange and other programs and stakeholders;

 Relationship of the parties as independent contractors (Section 1.3(a)) and Contractor’s exclusive responsibility for obligations under the Agreement (Section 1.3(b));